isaacnmm/pestpolicy-hugo2XX/content/posts/tips-for-building-backyard-waterfall/index.md

 ##  Planning Your Backyard Waterfall

 Before you even think about digging, thorough planning is paramount.
-A well
-- thought
-- out design saves time, money, and frustration down the line.
+A well-thought-out design saves time, money, and frustration down the line.

 1. **Choose the Right Location: ** * **Visibility: ** Select a spot where the waterfall can be easily seen and enjoyed from your patio, deck, or main living areas. * **Proximity to Power: ** The pump will need electricity.
 Locate the waterfall reasonably close to an outdoor GFCI outlet to minimize trenching for power lines. * **Slope and Drainage: ** Natural slopes are ideal as they reduce the amount of excavation needed.